MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/email2-csp.md

 0 for FALSE(default).

 > [!NOTE]
-> If this is not specified then SMTP authentication will not be done.
+> If this isn't specified then SMTP authentication won't be done.
 Also, this is different from the SMTPALTENABLED.
 That is to specify different set of credentials for SMTP.
 <!-- User-{Account GUID}-AUTHREQUIRED-Description-End -->

 <!-- User-{Account GUID}-AUTHREQUIRED-Editable-Begin -->